Angolan Civil War: 2000s

 Illicit arms trading characterized much of the later years of the Angolan Civil War, as each side tried to gain the upper hand by buying arms from Eastern Europe and Russia.
 Israel continued in its role as a proxy arms dealer for the United States.
 On 21 September 2000, a Russian freighter delivered 500 tons of Ukrainian 7.62 mm ammunition to Simportex, a division of the Angolan government, with the help of a shipping agent in London.
 The ship's captain declared his cargo "fragile" to minimize inspection.
 The next day, the MPLA began attacking UNITA, winning victories in several battles from 22 to 25 September.
 The government gained control over military bases and diamond mines in Lunda Norte and Lunda Sul, hurting Savimbi's ability to pay his troops.

 Angola agreed to trade oil to Slovakia in return for arms, buying six Sukhoi Su-17 attack aircraft on 3 April 2000.
 The Spanish government in the Canary Islands prevented a Ukrainian freighter from delivering 636 tons of military equipment to Angola on 24 February 2001.
-The captain of the ship had inaccurately reported his cargo, falsely claiming the ship carried automobile parts.
+The captain of the ship had falsely reported his cargo, claiming the ship carried automobile parts.
 The Angolan government admitted Simportex had purchased arms from Rosvooruzhenie, the Russian state-owned arms company, and acknowledged the captain might have violated Spanish law by misreporting his cargo, a common practice in arms smuggling to Angola.